Arrlin/NIPS-2017/README.md

 That's It's - You Should Now be in a Jupyter Notebook Session ready to build Your "Learning to Run" R.L.
 Model!

 ---

+Hope this was Helpful :)
+James Nelson - "Arrlin"